 KOHO: KOHO is not really a bank, but they can help you save on your banking fees, while also rewarding you every time you spend with a 0.50% cash back.

-Open a KOHO account here and enter the promo code FREEDOM20 to get up to $60 cash in sign-up bonuses.
+Open a KOHO account here and enter the promo code CASHBACK to get an extra 1% cash back in your first 90 days.

 Mylo: The Mylo app automatically saves your spare change, effortlessly helping you to build wealth without changing your lifestyle.